 As a beginning freelance writer, you’re going to make mistakes.
 I’ve make plenty, and so have my freelance writer friends.
 That’s why I wrote this blog on “6 Things Experienced Freelancers Wish They Knew When Starting Out.”
 The only way to learn from those freelance mistakes is to realize you made them, come up with a new strategy, and adjust your goals.

 Did you take on too many low-paying assignments and get burned out without feeling satisfied by the financial outcome?
-Tell yourself that in 2018 you won’t settle for less than X rate per word or less than X rate per hour.
-When work was slow at times this past year, I did lower my rates occasionally for some assignments, but I made sure that my hourly rate was staying in the $75/hour range.
+Tell yourself that you won’t settle for less than X rate per word or less than X rate per hour this year.
+When freelance work was slow at times this past year, I did lower my rates occasionally for some assignments, but I made sure that my hourly rate was staying in the $75/hour range.
 So if I took on a $150 assignment, I made sure that it would take me two hours or less to complete.

 Here are some common pricing mistakes even smart freelancers make.

-I’d love to hear what your 2018 freelance goals are and how you plan to reach them.
+I’d love to hear what your freelance goals are and how you plan to reach them in the comments below.
 If I can help you achieve them or if you have questions, please feel free to comment here or email me Diana (at) DianaKelly.com.

 Diana can help with: